-Topic & Guiding Question Student Objectives Pennsylvania STEELS Standards for Science (2022) Lesson 1 Pushes & Pulls What's the biggest excavator?
+Topic & Guiding Question Student Objectives Indiana Academic Science Standards (2023) Lesson 1 Pushes & Pulls What's the biggest excavator?
 Students observe different machines and use those observations as evidence for why machines make work easier.
-Foundational for 3.2.K.B.
+Foundational for K-PS2-1.
 Plan and conduct an investigation to compare the effects of different strengths or different directions of pushes and pulls on the motion of an object.
 Lesson 2 Pushes, Pulls, & "Work Words" Read-Along Why do builders need so many big machines?
 Students observe construction equipment being used in different ways to move objects.
-Foundational for 3.2.K.B.
+Foundational for K-PS2-1.
 Plan and conduct an investigation to compare the effects of different strengths or different directions of pushes and pulls on the motion of an object.
 Lesson 3 Motion, Speed, & Strength How can you knock down a wall made of concrete?
 Students carry out an investigation to determine how far back they should pull a model wrecking ball to knock down a wall, but not the houses behind it.
-3.2.K.B.
+K-PS2-1.
 Plan and conduct an investigation to compare the effects of different strengths or different directions of pushes and pulls on the motion of an object.
 Lesson 4 Speed & Direction of Force Read-Along How can you knock down the most bowling pins?
 Students play a game of bumper bowling to observe the way that objects can move in straight lines, zigzags, and back and forth.
-3.2.K.B.
+K-PS2-1.
 Plan and conduct an investigation to compare the effects of different strengths or different directions of pushes and pulls on the motion of an object.
 Lesson 5 Direction of Motion & Engineering How can we protect a mountain town from falling rocks?
 Students conduct an investigation of how to protect a town from a falling boulder.
 They design a solution to safely guide the direction of the boulder away from the town.
-3.2.K.A.
+K-PS2-2.
 Analyze data to determine if a design solution works as intended to change the speed or direction of an object with a push or a pull.
-Lesson 6 loap Forces & Engineering Read-Along How could you invent a trap?
+K-2-ETS1-1 Ask questions, make observations, and gather information about a situation people want to change to define a simple problem that can be solved through the development of a new or improved object or tool.
+K-2-ETS1-2 Develop a simple sketch, drawing, or physical model to illustrate how the shape of an object helps it function as needed to solve a given problem.
+K-2-ETS1-3 Analyze data from tests of two objects designed to solve the same problem to compare the strengths and weaknesses of how each performs.
+Lesson 6 Forces & Engineering Read-Along How could you invent a trap?
 Students define a problem they would like to solve and then design a solution using what they know about the locations of objects and how they can move.
-3.2.K.A.
+K-PS2-2.
 Analyze data to determine if a design solution works as intended to change the speed or direction of an object with a push or a pull.